 This project is aimed at enhancing the participation of marginalised communities and individuals to contribute meaningfully towards an improved and strengthened policy environment in Uganda.
 The organisation will bring community mobilisation and movement building tactics to the heart of things, to activate communities and rejuvenate their resolve to participate in building a fairer society for themselves.

-Womankind Worldwide: Participation and voice for excluded women in Nepal (PAVE)
+Womankind Worldwide (link to charity’s website): Participation and voice for excluded women in Nepal (PAVE)

 Women who experience multiple levels of discrimination through inequality, powerlessness and exclusion because of gender, caste and marital status will be included in this project which will improve: participation, leadership and influence in decision-making in local and provincial level governance for women.
 To sustain this change, the women’s movement will raise awareness of community members to support women’s participation and leadership in five districts of Province 7 in Nepal.

-Women for Women International – UK: Empowering the Democratic Republic of Congo’s (DRC’s) women to break poverty cycles, achieve self-reliance, and realise their rights
+Women for Women International – UK (link to charity’s website): Empowering the Democratic Republic of Congo’s (DRC’s) women to break poverty cycles, achieve self-reliance, and realise their rights

 This project aims to improve the social and economic empowerment of marginalised women in South Kivu’s communities.
 Marginalised women will be trained on rights, vocational and business skills; male leaders will be engaged as women’s rights advocates, mobilising community members (secondary beneficiaries); and three civil society organisations will be strengthened to lead a local advocacy alliance, opening a community dialogue, action and accountability space on violence against women and girls and land rights.

-Women’s Empowerment Link: Increasing access to police services for women and girl survivors of violence in Kenya
+Women’s Empowerment Link (link to charity’s website): Increasing access to police services for women and girl survivors of violence in Kenya

 This project aims to prevent, respond to and eventually end violence against women and girls at the national level in Kenya, and particularly in the counties of Nakuru, Kisumu and Nairobi by 2020.
 This will be achieved by increasing the effectiveness of policies and national action plans, and the accountability systems of the police.

-Zimbabwe Educational Trust: Empowering women in Zimbabwe through education, vocational training and holistic support
+Zimbabwe Educational Trust (link to charity’s website): Empowering women in Zimbabwe through education, vocational training and holistic support

 This project will run a nine-month education, vocational training and life skills course for particularly disadvantaged young women in Harare, Zimbabwe through the Rafiki Girls Centre.
 The course finishes with students having work placements with an employer in that sector.
 For example, teaching students work in nurseries, nursing students work in hospitals, and hospitality students work in hotels.
 The centre will economically empower these vulnerable women, by helping to build their skills and experience, so they can go on to access education or employment opportunities and live self-sufficiently.

-Auschwitz Institute for the Prevention of Genocide and Mass Atrocities (AIPG): Prevention of identity-based violence: the role of national committees in the Great Lakes Region of Africa
+Auschwitz Institute for the Prevention of Genocide and Mass Atrocities (AIPG) (link to charity’s website): Prevention of identity-based violence: the role of national committees in the Great Lakes Region of Africa

 The project aims to build stability in the Great Lakes region.
 National Committees will be expanded and consolidated through active online education and civil society, and government officials will be trained in identity-based violence prevention efforts.

-Ceasefire Centre for Civilian Rights: Strengthening civil society early warning and advocacy on identity-based violence in South Sudan
+Ceasefire Centre for Civilian Rights (link to charity’s website): Strengthening civil society early warning and advocacy on identity-based violence in South Sudan

 This project aims to establish a civilian-led, early warning network to alert communities in South Sudan to impending violence.
 It notifies national and international stakeholders – like the UN, the African Union and the East African Inter-governmental Authority – on the development of identity-based violence in South Sudan, to allow for the coordination of effective local, national and international responses.

-International Centre for Integration and Cohesion (ICIC): The Synergy Hub: tackling violence and building communities in Mosul (Iraq)
+International Centre for Integration and Cohesion (ICIC) (link to charity’s website): The Synergy Hub: tackling violence and building communities in Mosul (Iraq)

 The Synergy Hub looks to build the capacities of civil society organisations in northern Iraq to better challenge and combat gender-based violence and sectarianism.
 It will also implement micro-financed programmes which are aimed at reducing and recognising the drivers of identity-based violence in their communities.

-Internews Europe: Support to women’s networks to lead conflict prevention in the Democratic Republic of Congo (DRC)
+Internews Europe (link to charity’s website): Support to women’s networks to lead conflict prevention in the Democratic Republic of Congo (DRC)

 Through this project, Internews and their partners Cadre Permanent de Concertation de la Femme Congolaise and Union Congolaise des Femmes de Médias, are strengthening women-led civil society in the prevention of conflict.
 Through prevention and community dialogue activities, this £1 million, 24-month project is creating innovative early-warning conflict prevention systems that will impact the lives of millions of people in the DRC.

-Minority Rights Group International: Networks for peace: preventing and resolving conflicts through early warning mechanisms in Africa
+Minority Rights Group International (link to charity’s website): Networks for peace: preventing and resolving conflicts through early warning mechanisms in Africa

 Climate change is making conflicts between peoples in Africa worse due to the competition for ever scarcer resources (water, grazing, land).
 This project supports communities to establish locally owned early warning mechanisms and to trigger interventions as tensions rise, to prevent violent conflicts.

-Peace Direct: Strengthening networks to prevent and respond to violence
+Peace Direct (link to charity’s website): Strengthening networks to prevent and respond to violence

 This project aims to reduce the risk of identity-based violence in Burundi and Eastern Democratic Republic of Congo (DRC).
 It will do this by strengthening civil society network, increasing their capacity, supporting them to monitor and respond to violence.
 It will also provide duty bearers nationally and internationally (including the UK government) with data and recommendations for meaningful and comprehensive preventive action against identity-based violence (IBV).

-South Sudan Youth and Development Organisation: Combatting identity-based violence in South Sudan
+South Sudan Youth and Development Organisation (link to charity’s website): Combatting identity-based violence in South Sudan

 This project aims to mitigate and prevent identity-based violence in civilian camps in South Sudan, as well as in refugee camps in Uganda.
 This will be achieved by strengthening the capacity, skills and knowledge of local leaders, the South Sudan Youth and Development Organisation (SSYPADO) and its networks, to enable them to implement effective inter- and intra- community peace-building initiatives, and generate and share lesson learning about what initiatives work in which conditions.